Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret

 The proof of this theorem can be found in Appendix~\ref{app:thm:exact_appox}.

-\section{Regret bound}
+\section{Regret Bound}

-To further improve the bound in Theorem~\ref{thm:state_poly}, we decompose the moment of system state into two parts concerning the following cases: $|\tilde \theta_t-\theta_*|\leq \epsilon_0$ and $|\tilde \theta_t-\theta_*| > \epsilon_0$, where $\epsilon_0$ is a positive constant.
-When $\epsilon_0$ is small enough, we have $|A_*+B_*K(\tilde \theta_t)|<1$, and thus the first part can be easily handled.
-For the second part, we invoke the Markov inequality to balance out the growth of the state and the tail probability with an appropriate choice of $p$.
-This intuitive argument can be made rigorous using Theorems~\ref{thm:state_poly} and~\ref{thm:exact_appox} to obtain the following result.
+To further improve the bound in Theorem~\ref{thm:state_poly}, we decompose the moment of the system state into two parts based on the following cases: $|\tilde \theta_t-\theta_*|\leq \epsilon_0$ and $|\tilde \theta_t-\theta_*| > \epsilon_0$, where $\epsilon_0$ is a positive constant.
+When $\epsilon_0$ is sufficiently small, we have $|A_*+B_*K(\tilde \theta_t)|<1$, and thus the first part can be easily handled.
+For the second part, we invoke the Markov inequality to balance the growth of the state with the tail probability by choosing an appropriate value of $p$.
+This intuitive argument can be made rigorous using Theorems~\ref{thm:state_poly} and~\ref{thm:exact_appox}, leading to the following result.